THIS ITEM IS STILL AVAILABLE – MY LAST ONE OF THE FUJI TEXAS LEICA -SERIES!

 I am no camera selling professional and am not officially qualified to judge the condition of this camera.
 I have checked the camera and I haven’t noted anything in malfunction.
 Cosmetically it is as you see from the photos.
 I have marked it excellent condition, as stating it “mint” would be, I believe be too much, although in eBay there might be many to state that.

-I am selling this camera in auction, starting 1 euros, with reserve and buy it now 900 euros, shipping only to be done fully insured, local pickup and testing welcome.
-I have also a Fuji GW690III EBC Fujinon 90mm F3.5 for sale and also a Fuji GW670II EBC Fujinon 90mm F3.5.
+I am selling this camera in auction, starting 1 euros, with reserve and buy it now 1000 euros, shipping only to be done fully insured, local pickup and testing welcome.
+I had also a Fuji GW690III EBC Fujinon 90mm F3.5 for sale and also a Fuji GW670II EBC Fujinon 90mm F3.5.
 Remember if you buy outside EU and you are in EU, you need to pay customs tax (typically ca. 5 %) and VAT (typically around 20 – 25 %) which are added on top of shipping and insurance costs.
 To my understanding, these costs are calculated and due regardless of the age and condition of the item!

 Yes, of course I will combine shipping for reduced shipping costs.
 I urge you to my buy more from me and will be flexible with it.
 Please note the somewhat expensive shipping costs from Finland, especially if insurance is needed.
 If the value of order gets to a higher level, I insist on taken an insurance for the shipping.